SanoopAnanth/Tresvista-Script/readme.md

-# This repository is to store all the script that possibly used by my employeer company (which I don't want to disclose).
+# This repository is to store all the script that possibly used by my employeer company.
 ### This script is suitable to run when screen size is set to 100%

 Follwoing are the steps involved to run this script: